Equity Financing for Your Business

 Sharing control with investors.

-As shared business owners, your investors have a say in your business’s future decisions.
-This can be a challenge if you and your investors aren’t on the same page.
+A company share comes with partial control of the company, which means as shared business owners, your investors have a say in your business’s future decisions.
+This can be a challenge if you and your investors aren’t on the same page. -

 Can be more expensive than borrowing.

-Must have a business that shows high potential for growth.
+Must have a business that shows high growth potential.

 Investors are more likely to hand money over to a business that shows signs of steady growth.
 This means some startups and slowly growing businesses won’t qualify.